Tired of ads?

 Everything you know is wrong: star New Yorker essayist Louis Menand upends Orwell's legacy.

-This little guy would not agree with Snowball's maxim.
+This little guy would not agree with Snowball's maxim about the necessity of hind legs.
 Honestly, is this the best thing you've ever seen, or what?

 Can't get enough Orwell?
 This site has enough to keep you occupied through a whole Russian winter.

-Hm.
-Was it "No animal shall sleep in a bed to excess," or "No animals shall drink in sheets?"
+Hmm.
+Was it "No animal shall sleep in a bed to excess," or "No animal shall drink in sheets?"
 No worries: you can check out a comprehensive revised version of the commandments right here.

 Brown University has a neat little online exhibition of some Orwell documents.